BinaryBirds/peacock-css/README.md

 ### Headings

-The following heading sizes are available in Peacock CSS:
+The following heading sizes are styled in Peacock CSS:

 - `h1`
 - `h2`